grange85/ahfow-www/collections/_posts/2016/2016-06-03-its-not-dream-pop-its-a-pop-dream-luna-in-texas-2-austin.md

 <figure class="caption aligncenter"><img src="https://media.fullofwishes.co.uk/02-luna/photos/joakim-austin/02-img-0735-outside-mohawk-before-show.jpg" alt="Luna and Britta at The Mohawk (Photo: Joakim)" /><figcaption class="caption-text">Luna and Britta at The Mohawk (Photo: Joakim)</figcaption></figure>
 <p class="lead">After an hour and half drive from Dallas to Austin Mike said, "I wonder if we’ll see the white van on the road".</p>

-<div class="col-md-6 pull-right"><blockquote>It's a silly dream I've had, to listen to a concert I attended the night before while on the way to the next concert in a new city.</blockquote></div>
+<div class="col-md-6 float-right"><blockquote>It's a silly dream I've had, to listen to a concert I attended the night before while on the way to the next concert in a new city.</blockquote></div>

 <p>We listened to yesterday's Luna concert in the car on our way to Austin from Dallas.
 It's a silly dream I've had, to listen to a concert in the car I attended the night before while being on the way to the next concert in a new city.
 With Mike, that is possible. {% ahfowtrack "23 Minutes in Brussels" %} was playing loud in the car.
 I looked out the window from the passenger's seat in the front, we were passing a big white van.
 Behind the steering wheel was Dean.</p>